1b. Illustration of additional Biogeme featuresΒΆ

 v = {1: v_train, 2: v_swissmetro, 3: v_car}

-Associate the availability conditions with the alternatives.
+Associate the availability conditions with each alternative.

 av = {1: TRAIN_AV_SP, 2: SM_AV, 3: CAR_AV_SP}